saagie/kerberos-talend-client/README.md

 - Add a ".zip"
 - Click on "Finish"

-###  	Kerberos_HDFS_List_0.1.zip
-This job list the content of a folder with the kerberos authentification

 ###  	Kerberos_HDFS_Write_0.1.zip
 This job write a file on hdfs with the kerberos authentification